Arkaaap/My-De-Fi/README.md

 # 🔗 Simple Counter DApp

-This is a decentralized application (DApp) built with:
+This is a decentralized Finance application (Defi) built with:

 - ✅ **Solidity smart contract** deployed on a testnet via [Remix IDE](https://remix.ethereum.org)
 - ✅ **Frontend** built with HTML + JavaScript (using [ethers.js](https://docs.ethers.org/))